reallyreadit/blog/_posts/2020-03-01-nuts-and-bolts.markdown

 </p>

 <p>
 PS Like a maniac, Jeff <em>built and shipped</em> the v1 Twitter integration in less than a week.
-If you already signed up for the beta, I'll be in touch with you in the next 48 hours. <strong>If you haven't yet signed up and you want to be among the first to experience Readup + Twitter, email me ASAP (bill@readup.com) and I'll squeeze you in.</strong>
+If you already signed up for the beta, I'll be in touch with you in the next 48 hours. <strong>If you haven't yet signed up and you want to be among the first to experience Readup + Twitter, email me ASAP (bill@readup.com) and I'll squeeze you in.<strong>
 </p>